CodeNameTwister/GD-Override-Functions/README.md

 >As in other languages, **Interface class** are those that class name begin with "I" (Upper case) character **( not with "i" )**.

 >[!NOTE]
-> in version >= 0.2.4 you can set what are virtual/private functions in Editor settings > Plugin > GD-Override-Functions
+> in version >= 0.2.4 you can set what are interface class in Editor settings > Plugin > GD-Override-Functions
 >
 >(Remember **advance options** must be enabled!)